Chityalaakhil/Chatty/README.md

    ```

 3. **Set up environment variables:**
-   - Create a `.env` file in the root directory and add required environment variables (such as API keys for Cohere if needed).
+   - Create a `.env` file in the root directory and add required environment variables (such as API keys for Cohere).

 ### Running the Application